aeropic/Messier_catalog_generator/README.md

 Note: Open the .bat file and specify the path to your Python installation.
 I pointed to SIRIL's path:
 :: Launch Python on the script located in the same folder:
 "C:\Program Files\Siril\python\python.exe" "Messier_generator.py"

+You can easily translate the script in any langage as all strings are gathered at the top of the script...
+Meanwhile in french !